Dean of Students

 A meningitis vaccination within the past 5 years is required for all first time freshman and all students living in on-campus residence halls.

 Domestic students are required to complete a Tuberculosis Screening form.
 Tuberculosis testing may be required for domestic students based upon the information provided on the screening form.

 International students are required to have a Tuberculosis test.
 The test must be administered in the United States within 12 months of the student's most recent arrival to campus.
 TB screening tests are administered upon your arrival to campus at the Student Health Center.

 All new students admitted to The University of Alabama in Huntsville must provide a completed Tuberculosis Screening and Immunization Requirements form which is signed by a physician or authorized individual.
 The physician's license number or clinic stamp must also be recorded on the form for verification purposes.
 The form and instructions for completion can be found at the Student Health Center website at www.uah.edu/shc.
-Forms, along with any necessary attachments, should be submitted to:
+Forms, along with any necessary attachments, should be uploaded to the Student Health Patient Portal submitted to:

 The University of Alabama in Huntsville